asvath/cadcd/README.md

 The occlusion information of the objects was not included.
 A full CADCD datatset comprising of 10,000 frames at 10Hz will be released in the future.

+### Folder structure
+To utilize the files in this repo, we had the following folder structure:

+calibmoose/
+├── F.yaml, B.yaml etc
+│
+devmoose/
+├── filterkittimoose.py, etc (all files from the repo)/ │
+processedmoose/
+├── image_0[0-7]/
+│   └── 0000000001.png
+├── lidar_points/
+│   └── data/
+│     │ └── 0000000001.bin
+│     └── timestamps.txt
+│
+└── 3d_annotations.json

 ### Write out the CADCD annotations into KITTI Format : filtermoosekitti.py